MiddletonCommunityVoice/services-list/content/money-advice/rochdale-citizens-advice-bureau.md

 ### Information
 Free advice.
-Book a local appointment in Middleton at Sure Start Centres or Middleton Library
+Book a local appointment in Middleton at Sure Start Centres or Middleton Library for a local interview in Middleton